 Kent Chemistry contains instructional pages covering topics in chemistry, along with accompanying videos, practice questions, worksheets, and lab activities.
-Both high school-level and AP Chemistry are covered in Kent Chemistry.
+Both high school-level and AP chemistry are covered.

 Illustrated Glossary of Organic Chemistry catalogs 1,500+ terms and is an essential resource for any organic chemistry course.

-Chemmy Bear contains a multitude of resources for AP Chemistry, from handouts and activities to study cards and practice tests.
-This is especially helpful for newer AP Chemistry teachers and for teachers of Honors Chemistry courses.
+Chemmy Bear contains a multitude of resources for AP chemistry, from handouts and activities to study cards and practice tests.
+This site is especially helpful for newer AP chemistry teachers and for teachers of honors chemistry courses.

 Developing student understanding of the earth’s structures and processes helps nurture an appreciation of the natural world.